-Cook Eat Share workshops
+Cook Eat Share workshops in 2019

 Cook Eat Share training - delivered by Cooking Up Change - has a three-pronged approach to making healthy, affordable food accessible to all - working with children, parents and schools to create cultural change around healthy eating.